CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 10. Expel the elution buffer into a final collection tube.
 Typical elution volume is 50-70 ul.
 We use 5ul of this DNA for any of the assays listed below, which means a single eluate is enough for at least 9-10 QPCR assays.

 ### Bulk master mix prep
-Resuspend bulk lyophilized Biomeme master mix with 135 ul of PCR grade water.
+Resuspend bulk lyophilized LyoDNA or LyoRNA Biomeme master mix with 135 ul of PCR grade water.
+LyoRNA master mix contains a reverse transcriptase, which makes it ideal for assays targeting RNA viruses, such as IBV (see below).
+For Mycoplasma, we use LyoDNA.
 For each reaction you intend to run, mix the following in a single tube, distribute 20ul aliquots to each reaction tube, then add DNA template to each tube

 | Reagent | vol (ul) |
 |-------|--------|